Maersk Oil, Chemoil Biggest Movers as Ocean Bunkering Crowned Singapore's Biggest Bunker Supplier for 2018

 The supplier was ranked just 31st in 2016 and 8th last year.

-Petrochina stays in the number two spot in the world's biggest bunkering port for a second year, having been ranked 12th in 2016.
+The world's biggest bunkering port sees Petrochina stay in the number two spot for a second successive year, having been ranked 12th in 2016.

 Sentek, ranked top in 2017 and second in 2016, slips to third place.

-Equatorial continued their steady rise uptake rankings, this year placed 4th, up from 5th last year and 7th in 2016, while Shell rounded out the top five after slipping back from 4th last year.
+Equatorial continued their steady rise up the rankings, for 2018 placed 4th, up from 5th in 2017 and 7th in 2016, while Shell rounded out the top five after slipping back from 4th for 2017.

-Maersk Oil Trading (MOT) made the largest positive move, gaining 18 places to become the 9th largest supplier for 2018, having ranked 27th last year.
+Maersk Oil Trading (MOT) made the largest positive move, gaining 18 places to become the 9th largest supplier for 2018, having ranked 27th on last year's list.

 Singapore is by far the world's biggest bunker market by volume, seeing sales of almost 50 million mt of product in 2018